 Students and teachers looking for an introduction to the Court and its work might find the About the Supreme Court section of this website helpful.

-Please see the Exhibition page of this website for more information.
+Please see the Debate days page of this website for more information.

 Other opportunities near The Supreme Court

 Europe House, the UK offices of the European Parliament and European Commission, is less than ten minutes' walk from the Court (in Smith Square).

 The team there offer 90-minute educational sessions designed to enhance students' learning about Europe, the European Parliament and the relationship between the UK and the EU.
 The politically neutral educational sessions are suitable for Key Stages 3-5, and are offered on selected days of the week, free of charge.

 A class visit to Europe House complements a visit to the UK Supreme Court by offering students an insight into some of the institutions which make decisions affecting their lives and their society, and is particularly effective if organised alongside a visit to the Houses of Parliament.